Perspective | 87 percent of websites are tracking you. This new tool will let you run a creepiness check.

 For most people, I recommend making one simple change: Switch browsers to one that includes automatic protection.
 I like Mozilla’s Firefox, but Apple’s Safari and the new version of Microsoft Edge also provide some protection, as do the privacy-focused DuckDuckGo and Brave.

-But if you just can’t quit Chrome, or you’re forced to use it for work, there are ad-blocking and tracker-blocking plugins that can de-fang Chrome, including Privacy Badger and Ghostery.
+But if you just can’t quit Chrome, or you’re forced to use it for work, there are ad-blocking and tracker-blocking plugins that can defang Chrome, including Privacy Badger and Ghostery.

-And if you live in the state of California, there’s also a law called CCPA that gives you the ability to tell any business to stop selling your data.
+And if you live in the state of California, there’s also a law called the California Consumer Privacy Act that gives you the ability to tell any business to stop selling your data.
 Here’s my citizen’s guide for how to use it.